-Introduction
+2 Introduction

-1.1 Study brief
+2.1 Study brief

-Auckland Council (AC) periodically prepares State of the Environment (SOE) reports for the Auckland Region that requires up-to-date information on the condition of the region's lakes.
-The LakeSPI (Submerged Plant Indicators) method to assess the ecological condition of lakes (Clayton and Edwards, 2006) was developed according to Ministry for the Environment (MfE) agreed criteria for freshwater indicators, for the establishment of long-term monitoring for lake SOE reporting, and to monitor trends over time.
-LakeSPI has been favourably reviewed in a report by MFE describing it as a 'tool offering considerable value to monitor and report on ecological condition' that is 'gaining wide acceptance in New Zealand' (MfE 2006).
-The LakeSPI approach has been described (Clayton and Edwards 2006) and an analysis of results has been published (de Winton et al. 2012).
-This method has now been adopted by eight Regional Councils.
+Auckland Council's Research and Evaluation Unit periodically prepares state of the environment (SOE) reports for the Auckland region that require up-to-date information on the condition of the region's lakes.
+The LakeSPI (Submerged Plant Indicators) survey method to assess the ecological condition of lakes (Clayton and Edwards, 2006) was developed according to Ministry for the Environment (MfE) agreed criteria for freshwater indicators, for the establishment of long-term monitoring for lake SOE reporting, and to monitor changes in lake condition over time.
+LakeSPI has been favourably reviewed in a report by MfE describing it as a 'tool offering considerable value to monitor and report on ecological condition' that is 'gaining wide acceptance in New Zealand' (MfE 2006).
+The LakeSPI approach has been described (Clayton and Edwards, 2006) and an analysis of results has been published (de Winton et al. 2012).
+This method has now been adopted by nine Regional Councils and the Department of Conservation (Macdonald et al. 2013).
 LakeSPI compliments traditional water quality monitoring, such as the Trophic Level Index method (Burns and Bryers, 2000), by providing ecological information.
 For example, LakeSPI focuses on the littoral edges of lakes where human interaction is the greatest and where impacts from inflowing water quality is most apparent (Clayton and Edwards, 2006).

-In recent years AC has contracted NIWA to assess the condition of 33 lakes within the Auckland Region using LakeSPI.
+In recent years AC has contracted NIWA to assess the condition of 33 lakes within the Auckland region using LakeSPI.
 This report was prepared to provide a 'one-stop' source of LakeSPI information for the region's lakes.
 LakeSPI scores for each lake are reported (Section 3), accompanied by a brief description of vegetation character, and impacts or threats that may be facing these lakes are outlined.
 Current LakeSPI scores are collated and ranked in order, together with an explanation of the main characteristics driving each score, while historical and 'pristine' scores are also considered to identify time trends in condition (Section 4).
 Finally, recommendations are provided on priorities and schedules for future LakeSPI monitoring of lakes based on their apparent stability, value, and perceived threats (Section 5).

-1.2 History of lakes of the Auckland Region
+2.2 History of lakes of the Auckland region

-The Auckland Region has approximately 72 water bodies of 1 ha in size or greater (Lake Environmental variables database, Snelder et al. 2006), ranging in size from small ponds to several large flooded valleys which serve as reservoirs for Auckland's reticulated water supply.
+The Auckland region has approximately 72 water bodies of 1 ha in size or greater (Freshwater Ecosystems of New Zealand geo-database), ranging in size from small ponds to several large flooded valleys which serve as reservoirs for Auckland's reticulated water supply.
 Lake types in the region can be categorised depending on where they are situated and how they were formed.
-These types include sand dune lakes along the western and eastern coasts, water bodies of volcanic origin in the city of Auckland and constructed reservoirs for water storage and abstraction, mainly in the Waitakere and Hunua Ranges.
+These types include sand dune lakes along the western and eastern coasts, water bodies of volcanic origin in the city of Auckland and constructed reservoirs for water storage and abstraction, mainly in the Waitākere and Hunua Ranges.